2004 Dodge Durango from North America - Comments

 The last comment I put was for my 03 Durango stalling after it burned out 2 blower motor resistors.

-What happens is the short in the system due to a defective blower motor (that seemed to work properly) that was actually bad.
+What happens is there was a short in the system due to a defective blower motor (that seemed to work properly) that was actually bad.
 The motor works fine, but there is too much resistance or load on the blower motor.
 This then feeds back to the resistor and blew it out.

 The short actually worked its way back to the ignition control box, which is on the left side (inside) of the steering column.
 The short puts too much of a load on the main power lead in the switch, and it gets warm and then just shuts the engine off without warning, and will even show NO CODES OR LIGHTS FOR THIS PROBLEM.